dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 Our desktop applications are developed to support a wide variety of formats for use as input and output GIS files.
 The current file formats supported are
 * Comma separated value (csv).
 We have specific formats for land, address (pin) and roads.
 Please save a csv file from either our 2D or 3D viewer to see the various csv formats.
 * Keyhole Markup Language (KML).
 Linestring (path), point (pin/address) and LinearRing for 3D structures
-* ESRI shapefile.
+* Environmental Systems Research Institute ESRI shapefile.
 Both .shp (.shx) and .dbf are supported, Point for pin/address Polyline and PolylineM for road and Polygon for land
 * SQL database (custom format)
 * PostGRE support (to be added)
 * GeoJSON
 * RASTER GeoTIFF
 * Windows bitmap
-* JPEG
+* Joint Photographic Experts Group JPEG
-* SRTM HGT
+* Shuttle Radar Topography Mission SRTM HGT
 * XYZ
-* USGS ADF
+* United States Geological Survey's ArcGrid ADF

 <br/>
 ##### Mobile Applications